ymgan/cs-phoc/README.md

 ## Getting started

 This project uses [renv](https://rstudio.github.io/renv/) to manage the virtual environment.
-If dependencies are not automatically installed by `renv` when you open `humboldt.Rproj`, please try the following command.
+If dependencies are not automatically installed by `renv` when you open `cs-phoc.Rproj`, please try the following command.

 ```
 renv::restore()